fmarzo/fmarzo/README.md

 - ⌨️ Embedded dev

 ### Study 📙
-- 👨‍🎓 Computer Science student for UniMoRe (Bachelor)
+- 👨‍🎓 Computer Science Engineering student for UniMoRe (Bachelor)

 <!--
 **fmarzo/fmarzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.